Congratulations to this year's Prize Turkey, Carmen Fong!

 A Song Lyric (spoken, sung, or referenced)

-Read Katherine's winning shtory—plus shtories by first runner-up Paula Brannon and second runner-up Morgan Orlando—below!
+Read Carmen's winning shtory—plus shtories by first runner-up Paula Brannon and second runner-up Morgan Orlando—below!

 By Carmen Fong